awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/choosing-between-input-overlay-and-output-overlay.md

-# Choosing Between Input Overlay and Output Overlay<a name="choosing-between-input-overlay-and-output-overlay"></a>
+# Choosing between input overlay and output overlay<a name="choosing-between-input-overlay-and-output-overlay"></a>

 You can add still image overlays to your inputs, your outputs, or both\.
 Where you specify your graphic overlays affects where in your transcoded assets the overlays appear\.